 Health professionals abroad have been far more aware of celiac disease than their U.S. counterparts.
 Physicians in the America were taught that celiac sprue (the old name for this condition) was a really rare condition that often affected children and was best treated with a bland diet.
 There was a mistaken belief that kids might grow out of it as they got older.

 Fortunately, most U.S. physicians now know what celiac disease is and how to test for it.
-Most U.S. health professionals refer to the destruction of the hair-like structures of the intestinal lining (villi) as celiac disease rather than celiac sprue.
+Health professionals refer to the destruction of the hair-like structures of the intestinal lining (villi) as celiac disease rather than celiac sprue.
 These intestinal villi are essential for absorbing a variety of nutrients, so it is not surprising that celiac patients will develop anemia and various other vitamin and mineral deficiencies.

 Testing for Celiac Disease